What are Fully Depreciated Assets?

 Solution:

-The company will have to record $2,00,000 as depreciation expense by debiting the p&l a/c and crediting the accumulated depreciation a/c for 5 years. at the end of 5th year, the company’s current balance sheet will report the building at its cost of $1000,000 minus its accumulated depreciation of $10,00,000 (book value of $0) even if the building’s current market value is $50,00,000.
+The company will have to record $2,00,000 as a depreciation expense by debiting the p&l a/c and crediting the accumulated depreciation a/c for five years.
+At the end of the 5th year, the company's current balance sheet will report the building at its cost of $1000,000 minus its accumulated depreciation of $10,00,000 (book value of $0) even if its current market value is $50,00,000.

-- The reason for such accounting is because the company continues to use the building for its business operations and would continue to generate benefit for the company in the long term.
-Unless the company capitalizes any further cost which will improve the structure, no further depreciation would be allowed to be charged to the asset and will be reported in this manner only at each balance sheet reporting date.
+- Such accounting is because the company continues to use the building for its business operation and would continue to generate benefits for the company in the long term.
+Unless the company capitalizes on any further cost, which will improve the structure, no further depreciation would be allowed to be charged to the asset and reported only at each balance sheet reporting date.

-- If the company plans to sell out the building at the current market value, the entire accumulated depreciation would be written-off against the building & the gain on the sale of assets will be credited to profit & loss a/c as “ gain on sale of assets” thus inflating the current years profit by the gain amount.
+- If the company plans to sell out the building at the current market value, the total accumulated depreciation would be written off against the building & the gain on the sale of assets will be credited to profit & loss a/c as "gain on sale of assets" thus inflating the current years profit by the gain amount.

-- Post this sale, the building will not be reflected in the balance sheet since the same has been sold to a 3rd party.
+- The building will not be reflected in the balance sheet since the same has been sold to a 3rd party.

 Conclusion

 Thus there are rules and procedures laid down by the accounting bodies of every country to follow the accounting treatment for the fully depreciable assets so that all the companies are comparable to each other.
-The auditor of the company is required to give an opinion on the true & fairness of the company along with whether all the accounting policies laid down by the statutory bodies are been followed by the company or not.
+The auditor of the company is required to give an opinion on the truth & fairness of the company, along with whether the company follows all the accounting policies laid down by the statutory bodies.

 Recommended Articles

-This has been a guide to what is Fully Depreciated Assets and its Definition.
-Here we discuss the accounting for fully depreciated assets and journal entries along with Examples.
+This has been a guide to Fully Depreciated Assets and its Definition.
+Here we discuss the accounting for fully depreciated assets and journal entries, along with Examples.
 You can learn more about accounting from the following articles –